Q: If I am arrested, should I talk to the police?

 Q: Is a Public Defender free?

-No. An application fee of $50 is required by state law.
+A: No. An application fee of $50 is required by state law.
 Also, if you enter a plea or are convicted at trial, the court will enter an order requiring payment of reasonable attorneys’ fees.
 There is no fee ordered if your case is dismissed or you are acquitted.

 Q: Why is there an application fee?